Samsung/tizen-docs/docs/platform/developing/contributing.md

 To review a patch in the Gerrit Web UI, publish the comments and vote for the patch.

-The patch is merged or discarded depending on the voting results.The merge is performed if:
+The patch is merged or discarded depending on the voting results.
+The merge is performed if:

 - The patch has at least one "+2" score and no "-2" score in the Code Review category.
 - The patch has at least one "+1" score and no "-1" score in the Verified category.